Affordable and Safe Healthcare

 No family should have to make the impossible choice between buying their life-saving medication or paying for groceries.
 I introduced legislation to make epinephrine, like EpiPens, more affordable and accessible, and supported legislation to improve transparency of prescription drug costs.

-Mental healthcare needs to be addressed by the state legislature 2023 state budget.
-We needn’t look far to know how important this issue is in each of our lives to know the state needs to act, and act swiftly, to care for Wisconsinites.
+Governor Evers declared 2023 as the “Year of Mental Health”.
+I hear often from constituents how important mental health is in each of our lives–I know the state needs to act, and act swiftly, to better care for Wisconsinites.

 Mental healthcare is healthcare.